Skip to Content

 skylark-bird

-The Skylark is a rather plump, crested, long-winged bird a bit smaller than a Starling.
+The Skylark is a rather plump, crested, long-winged songbird a bit smaller than a Starling.
 It can be recognized by its crest, gray-brown upperparts with dark streaks, and gray-brown tail with white in the outer feathers.

 It also has a large, pale-brown patch on the face bordered with white, and some buff on the breast and flanks.
 The rest of the underparts are white with small dark streaks on the breast and flanks.